MiniFate/MiniFate/chapters/01-introduction.md

 <!-- I want to include this out of character part, and I'd like to wrap it in
 with "You can use questions to define the world..."
 But I don't have the right way to do it yet.

 > Players can also ask questions of the GM or other players about the world
 >
 > Players may also ask the GM for specific details to help them immerse themselves in the PCs' surroundings.

 -->

-From time to time, players will encounter a situation where a PC's failure adds an interesting twist to the story.
+From time to time, players will encounter a situation where a PC's failure adds an interesting twist to the story[^2].
 That's where the dice come in.
 Die rolls mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.

+[^2]: Another example footnote.
+This one is long enough that it spans several lines.

 MiniFate is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs